DraqueT/PolyGlot/docs/readme_developers.md

 ### Visual Studio Code
 1) Install the `Extension Pack for Java` extension.
 This should come with integration for Maven
+  - Navigate to your Java Project Settings.
+Under `Maven -> Active Maven Profiles`, add the name of the profile you are working with.
 2) Open the PolyGlot project.
 You can set up the maven extension to automatically download dependencies
 3) Open a terminal in the root directory and execute `python3 build_image.py`.